 Get ready without any meaningful thinking, research or rehearsal.
 Because here’s the thing: The market is everyone, your product is unique because no-one’s ever had such a brilliant idea before; and as such no competitors exist.
 Bish, bash, bosh – dead simple and bound to impress.
 Celebrate with a drink.
 Next…

 If you are going to screw the pitch and you know what you’re doing, do no more.
 Assume everyone can read your mind and are as good as you at spouting or saying nothing.
 Convince yourself that no one you’re pitching to will have any idea about teamwork or communication.
 If necessary, lead all talking or hope everyone else will bail you out.

 4. Demonstrate emotional un-intelligence

 Throw as many random ideas at the panel as you can and expect some to stick.
 If people you’re talking at appear confused by your word-endowed 154 slide PowerPoint presentation, confront them about their lack of knowledge and/or understanding.
 Where possible shame or patronise.
-You’re top dog, people need to know that.
+You’re top dog.
+People need to know their place.

 5. Forget any focus